-Thousands In Maui Evacuated After Brush Fire Rages In Hawaii
+Evacuated Maui Residents Return Home After Wildfire Scorches 10,000 Acres

 #Mauifire," tweeted Hawaii Gov. David Ige.

-According to Hawaii's Department of Transportation, flights had been diverted from Kahului Airport, which was operating briefly on a power generator a result of the fire, but power has been restored and flights have resumed, transportation officials said.
+According to Hawaii's Department of Transportation, flights had been diverted from Kahului Airport, which was operating briefly on a power generator as a result of the fire, but power has been restored and flights have resumed, transportation officials said.

 So...
 Maui is on fire. pic.twitter.com/hUlD0GHNfY— Jason Nerad (@OurFearlessHero) July 12, 2019